ScryEngineering/scrygroup.com/content/blog-posts/2019-07-01/should-not-use-100-percent-time.md

 ---
-title: "Why 100% utilization of your time is a bad goal"
+title: "Why you shouldn't use 100 percent of your time"
 authors:
         - "Allison Smith"
         - "Janis Lesinskis"
 date: "2019-07-01"